sabin2000pro/Connect-4/README.md

 > Type in the current directory that you are working in (cd "Folder name").

-> Type in the MS-DOS Shell make "<filename>" to make the application with regards to the makefile.
+> Type in the MS-DOS Shell make "filename" to make the application with regards to the makefile.

-> Type in the MS-DOS Shell: cl "<filename>" to compile the application that will then create an executable file.
+> Type in the MS-DOS Shell: cl "filename" to compile the application that will then create an executable file.

 > Run the executable file.